mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse-avanza.en.md

 ```
 ]]]

-Once the payment methods are obtained, you can filter the list of banks available for payments with PSE through the `financial_institutions` field within the object with `id=pse`, as shown in the example response below.
+Once the payment methods are obtained, you can list the available banks for payments with PSE through the `financial_institutions` field within the object with `id=pse`, as shown in the example response below.

+This list of banks will be necessary to continue with the integration during the [List banks](/developers/en/docs/checkout-api/integration-configuration/pse#bookmark_list_banks) stage.

 ```json
 [